Skip to main content

 FormatUse CaseExample

-PLAN-<short-name>.mdStandalone plan, no specific orderPLAN-postgres-backup-cronjob.md
+PLAN-<area>-<topic>.mdStandalone plan, no specific orderPLAN-service-postgresql-backup-cronjob.md

-PLAN-<nnn>-<short-name>.mdOrdered sequence, indicates execution orderPLAN-001-monitoring-foundation.md
+PLAN-<area>-<nnn>-<topic>.mdOrdered sequence, indicates execution orderPLAN-system-monitoring-001-foundation.md

 Ordered Plans (PLAN-nnn-*)